p-bizouard/CloudBackup/README.md

 ## Description

-CloudBackup is a backup software for cloud data.
+CloudBackup is a backup software powered by Restic.
 It can backup:

--   Openstack servers
+-   Openstack instances
--   MySQL databases (direct connection or with ssh gateway)
+-   MySQL/PostgreSQL databases (direct connection or with ssh gateway)
 -   Custom remote command by ssh
 -   Remote directory mounted with sshfs
 -   Remote directory backuped by restic if restic is locally available

-CloudBackup can store data with Restic
+The dashboard show all backup statuses, and provide the restic commands to download your data.

 ### Global workflow